Apartments and Residential Rental Properties

 APARTMENTS AND

-OTHER RESIDENTIAL
+RESIDENTIAL

 RENTAL PROPERTIES

-• When you rent an apartment or other residential property, you may see a Proposition 65 warning in your rental agreement, or in a letter or e-mail, and you may receive one annually from your building owner or manager.
+• When you rent an apartment or residential property, you may see a Proposition 65 warning in your rental agreement, or in a letter or e-mail, and you may receive one annually from your building owner or manager.

 • If a warning is provided, it should state the names of one or more chemicals on the premises, and identify how or where you might be exposed to these chemicals.